-In general, the material supplied to the peer review team is the host utility's decision.
-However, the more information that can be provided in advance, the more the on-site visit will be facilitated.
-Providing documentation and/or the PRA computer model prior to the visit may permit the reviewer(s) to become more familiar with the PRA model and conduct a more effective on-site review.
+In general, the material supplied to the peer review team is the host user's decision.
+However, the more information that can be provided in advance, the more the final portion of the review (e.g. on-site review) will be facilitated.
+Providing documentation and/or the PRA computer model prior to the visit may permit the reviewer(s) to become more familiar with the reactor design as well as the PRA model and conduct a more effective on sitefinal review.
 It is recommended that the review be conducted at the location that provides the best access to relevant documentation, as delays due to document retrieval difficulties are not acceptable during on-site reviews.
-In addition, the host utility's PRA staff should be available to the PRA peer review team while they are on site.
+In addition, the host user's PRA staff should be available to the PRA peer review team while they are on siteduring the final review (e.g., on-site review).
+When specialists are involved in support of the PRA (e.g. geologists involved with the seismic hazard evaluation), it is recommended that they are also involved in the support of the peer review.
+Due to the potential unique design and safety features of the advanced non-light water reactor designs, it is recommended that host user personnel with detailed knowledge of reactor design and analysis are involved in support of the peer review.